Blaine Robison, M.A.

 ● Josephus: The Works of Flavius Josephus (c.
 75–99 A.D.), Jewish historian, trans.
 William Whiston (1737).
 Online.

 ● MT: The Masoretic Text is the authoritative Hebrew text of the Tanakh for Rabbinic Judaism.
-Work on developing a uniform Hebrew Bible began in the 2nd century under Rabbi Akiva, but completed by Jewish scholars known as the Masoretes between the 7th and 10th centuries A.D.
-The oldest extant manuscripts date from around the 9th century.
+Work on developing a uniform Hebrew Bible began under Rabbi Akiva (2nd c.
+A.D.), but completed by scholars known as the Masoretes between the 7th and 10th centuries A.D.
+The oldest extant manuscripts date from the 9th century.
 Online.

 Syntax: Unless otherwise noted the meaning of Greek words is from F.W.
 Danker, The Concise Greek-English Lexicon of the New Testament (2009), and the meaning of Hebrew words is from The New Brown, Driver, Briggs Hebrew and English Lexicon (1981), abbreviated as "BDB."
 Parsing data for Greek words is taken from Anthony J. Fisher, Greek New Testament.
 See the Greek Guide for the meaning of grammar abbreviations and pronunciation of Greek words.
 The numbering system of the Strong's Exhaustive Concordance of the Bible is identified with "SH" (Strong's Hebrew number) and "SG" (Strong's Greek number).
 Strong's Online.

-Terminology: In order to emphasize the Jewish nature of the apostolic writings and message I use the terms Yeshua (Jesus), Messiah (Christ), Tanakh (Old Testament), ADONAI (for the sacred name in Tanakh verses), and Besekh (New Testament).
+Terminology: In order to emphasize the Hebrew and Jewish nature of the entire Bible I use the terms Yeshua (Jesus), Messiah (Christ), Tanakh (Old Testament), Torah (Pentateuch, Law), ADONAI (for the sacred name in Tanakh verses), and Besekh (New Testament).

 ● Call to Study